utdal/ATACSeq-NextFlow-Pipeline/README.md

 # ATACSeq Data Processing Pipeline using NextFlow
-This is an automated workflow pipeline for analyzing and processing ATAC-seq data, implemented primarily in bash, and wrapped in a NextFlow workflow to characterize the chromatin landscape in bulk ATAC-seq samples.
+This is an automated workflow pipeline for analyzing and processing ATAC-seq data, implemented primarily in bash, and wrapped in a NextFlow workflow to generate peak-calling and TSSe Score calculation.
 Here are the steps for data processing:
 1. [Completed] Running Trim galore to cut the adapters
 2. [Completed] Running alignment to the reference genome using Bowtie2
 3. [Completed] Running filtering using Samtools